knutigro/Xcode-Plugin-Application-Support/README.md

 # ApplicationSupport

-A plugin for X-Code that adds a menubutton for opening Application Support folder.
-The plugin is installable via the [Alcatraz package manager](http://alcatraz.io/).
+A X-Code plugin that will add a menubutton for opening Application Support folder.
+The plugin is installable via the [Alcatraz](http://alcatraz.io/) package manager.